Here's what you can expect during your stay at a flexiski operated chalet

 By opting to stay in a flexiski operated chalet you’ll be ensuring that your ski trip experience runs as smoothly as possible.
-Every detail, from our Molton Brown toiletries to our carefully curated food offering, has been selected to ensure the highest possible chalet standards.
+Every detail, from our lovely toiletries to our carefully curated food offering, has been selected to ensure the highest possible chalet standards.
 We regularly get asked about what’s included with our chalet experience so, to make sure you know what to expect, we’ve put together a guide to the flexiski chalet experience.

-Canapés and fizz (7.30pm)
+Canapés and fizz (around 7.30pm)

 Canapés and fizz are usually served at 7.30pm and a minimum of two different canapes will be offered to guests at this time.
 Now’s the time to gather everyone together and swap stories of your day on the slopes.

-Dinner service (8pm)
+Dinner service (around 8pm)